UniversitaDellaCalabria/Portale-PoC/README.md

 [WiP]

 A WebPath (context) can have multiple Menus and Navigation bars, but also Footers.
-Menu can be fetched through Rest API `/api/menu/<menu_id:int>` and also created through this resources.
+Menu can be fetched through Rest API `/api/menu/<menu_id:int>` and also updated/created through this resources.

+Each menu items can have three kinds of links: url, page, publication.
+Each menu items can get additional contents (`inherited_contents`) from a publication, this means that a presentation url, or a subheading or whatever belonging to a publication can be made accessible during a menu items representation.

 Urls